 One format is slightly wider than 2 times wide and 1 times tall – that format is called Scope.

-The choice for this happens very early in the movie making process – probably during the first hours of conversation between the producer and director, or sometimes the director and the cinematographer.
+The choice for this happens very early in the movie making process – probably during the first hours of conversation between the producer and director and the Director of Photography – the DP, who is also known as the cinematographer.
 Will we shoot this movie wide or do we shoot this movie tall?

 Of course, they don’t use those terms.
 Art and Science are never that simple – there are always special words, or words with special meanings.
 They choose between “Scope” or “Flat”.